thalkz/thalkz.com/pages/home.md

 * [[WIP] Neopolis](/pages/neopolis) (2018-22), the Flutter app for Neopolis (co-authored with [jgrandchavin](https://github.com/jgrandchavin) and [deladourig](https://github.com/deladourig))

-## About
+## Contact

-The source-code of this website can be found on [github](https://github.com/thalkz), and is representative of my design and programming philosophy: keep things simple.
-For side-projects, I try to build things myself, which means avoid high-level frameworks or libraries as much as possible.

-Some of my inspirations for this website are [Ryan Jacobs' blog](https://blog.notryan.com/), the [Designed to Last](https://jeffhuang.com/designed_to_last/) post, and the excellent [Advent of Code](https://adventofcode.com).
+My email address can be found of my [Github profile](https://github.com/thalkz).
+To comment or request a change on this website, you can create an issue or even make a PR on the [website's repository](https://github.com/thalkz/blog).